 - USD 80 million for Universal Green Energy Access Programme with Deutsche Bank AG.

-The Board expanded the Fund’s group of partner institutions by accrediting the following eight organizations, bringing the total of Accredited Entities to 41:
+The Board expanded the Fund’s group of partner institutions by accrediting the following eight organisations, bringing the total of Accredited Entities to 41:

 - Banque Ouest Africaine de Développement (West African Development Bank, BOAD), based in Togo;